Character Formulas on Cohomology of Deformations of Hilbert Schemes of K3 Surfaces

 \section{Abstract}

-Let $X$ be a K\"{a}hler deformation of the Hilbert scheme of $n$ points on a $K3$ surface.
-We compute the graded character formula of the generic Mumford-Tate group representation on the cohomology ring of $X$.
-Also, we derive a generating series for deducing the number of canonical Hodge classes on $X$.
+Let $X$ be a hyperk\"{a}hler manifold deformation equivalent to Hilbert scheme of $n$ points on a $K3$ surface.
+We compute the graded character formula of the generic Mumford-Tate group representation on the cohomology ring of $X$, and derive a generating series for deducing the number of canonical Hodge classes on $X$.
 The formula indicates the number of Hodge classes on $X$ that remain Hodge under any deformation.